zwang02/Climate_ensemble_statistics/README.md

 # NCAR Internal Variability Package

-This repository is created with the goal of testing and building out a package for the NCAR Technical Note on Internal Variability.
+The NCAR-iv package aims to provide statistical tools for identifying distributional difference in single climate runs compared to an initial state climate model ensemble.
+All the analysis are designed for annually, globally averaged datasets.
+The original model used is CESM1 and users need to adjust the variable list, simulation list before applying the code to their own model.
 The publication is available [here](https://opensky.ucar.edu/islandora/object/technotes%3A591).

 This is an on-going project and is being actively maintained.